What You Will Learn

 Online product research

-Basic enumeration on hardware devices, Linux & Windows
+Basic enumeration on hardware devices, Linux & Android

-- In this module we will embark on understanding the core technical concepts needed to start evaluating a target using basic enumeration.
-We will start with the overall methodology of basic enumeration and then dive into the specific core concepts and tools needed for hardware devices, Linux, and Windows.
+• In this module we will embark on understanding the core technical concepts needed to start evaluating a target using basic enumeration.
+We will start with the overall methodology of basic enumeration and then dive into the specific core concepts and tools needed for hardware devices, Linux, and Android.

-The second section of the course will close out our study of basic enumeration by looking at Android devices and networking concepts that fit within the basic enumeration methodology.
-Students will be provided with access to a cloud-based mobile emulation platform (Corellium) to complete the first lab of this section.
+The second section of the course will close out our study of basic enumeration by looking at the Windows platform and networking concepts that fit within the basic enumeration methodology.
+This will include using tools such as Microsoft Attack Surface Analyzer (ASA), Microsoft Sysinternal Suite, ProcDOT and more.
 This will allow for an in-depth conversation around the important role threat modeling plays in product security assessments and is a crucial first step to reducing the impact of supply chain attacks.
 Doing threat modeling and answering questions related to product security testing requires sifting through a large amount of data.
-In this section we will introduce Exploratory Data Analysis (EDA), a common workflow to conduct analysis used to try to make sense of the data and present the results.
+In this section, we will introduce Exploratory Data Analysis (EDA), a common workflow to conduct analysis used to try to make sense of the data and present the results.
 Through lectures, demos, and hands-on exercises we will learn how to explore this data using data science tools like Python, Jupyter Notebooks, Pandas DataFrame, and graphical libraries like Matplotlib, among others.
-Lastly, this section will start to segue into the deeper technical concepts of the course by introducing deep enumeration.
+Lastly, this section will start to segue into the course's deeper technical concepts by introducing deep enumeration.

 Exercises